 6 Most Important Social and Review Sites for Small Business

 Consumers are using Google on their desktops and phones to find local businesses.
 As you know, Google data shows up in many places!
 Your business can be found in a typical web search or on Google maps.
-A complete listing with your street address places your business precisely on a map and shows it to users for location-based searches.
+A complete Google My Business listing with your street address places your business precisely on a map and shows it to users for location-based searches.
 Also, the reviews for your business on Google help you win credibility and are visible whenever your business is shown.
 Did you know your Google reviews also show up on maps for Android devices?

 For more information on your Google listing, check out the following posts: